World powers want to stick with the Iran Nuclear Deal. The US doesn’t. Here is why.

 The United States is one of the countries that signed this agreement.
 But the United States does NOT have diplomatic relations with Iran.
 Switzerland acts as the intermediary.
 The United States and Iran are deeply at odds with one another, which makes the US the most likely to have skeptical need to inspect this country, yet they cannot do it.

 There is at least one other issue in the history of the agreement.
 Not long after it was put in place, this supposedly rock-solid agreement was exempted.
-Prior to the implementation date of January 16, sanctions relief (spelled $100 billion dollars) started to flow even though Iran was in violation of the agreement.
+Prior to the implementation date of January 16, sanctions relief (spelled “$100 billion dollars”) started to flow even though Iran was in violation of the agreement.
 So the agreement was shifted:

 The exemptions included: